colinangusmackay/family-tree/sources.md

 permalink: /source-data-sets
 ---

 Details of where to find information.
+Any costs mentioned were correct at the time they were added or last updated.

 Icons next to each entry represent:

 {% include free-data.html description="Free data" %}
 {% include paid-data.html description="Paid data" %}